 Contact: Dr. Aliza Wong, Department of History, 806.742.3744, email@example.com

 The interdisciplinary minor in European studies is designed to allow students to pursue interests in European society, culture, history, and politics.
 It offers them the opportunity to deepen their knowledge of the European continent from the British Isles to Russia and interactions between Europe and the wider world from ancient times to the postcolonial present.
 The program builds upon strengths of the Texas Tech faculty, invites students to take advantage of academic activities outside the classroom, and encourages study in Europe.
 The minor targets students with interests in the humanities and social sciences, fine and performing arts, and law and business.
 A European studies minor touching on contemporary European affairs, including European integration, would suit students planning graduate study in arts and sciences and anticipating careers in education, law, business, government, and nongovernmental agencies.

-The minor consists of 18 hours of coursework divided into two tracks: Historical and Social Sciences (HSS) and Arts and Humanities (AH).
-Students will take at least 6 hours in each track, but the total hours will number 18.
-Students will choose from a curriculum that currently includes courses in architecture, art, classical and modern languages and literatures, English, history, music, philosophy, political science and theatre and dance.
+The minor consists of 18 hours of coursework divided into two concentrations: Historical and Social Sciences (HSS) and Arts and Humanities (AH).
+Students will take at least 6 hours in each concentration, but the total hours will number 18.
+Students will choose from a curriculum that currently includes courses in architecture, art, classical and modern languages and literatures, English, history, music, philosophy, political science, and theatre and dance.
 Students are encouraged to take appropriate courses in a European country.
 Basic courses and sophomore-level English courses will not count towards the minor.
 At least 6 hours of upper-division coursework is required.